 One benefit of mushroom-based protein powders is that they are a safer option for individuals who are unable to consume or suffer allergies from wheat, soy, or whey-based protein powders.

-Mushroom powder is also a great supplement for highly active individuals and athletes because it contains high amounts of BCAAs — which play an active role in burning fat and building muscle.
+Mushroom extracts are also great supplements for highly active individuals and athletes because they contain high amounts of BCAAs — which play an active role in burning fat and building muscle.

 Moreover, mushroom protein is highly digestible, making it ideal for individuals who run into digestive issues around animal protein.

 The protein content in mushrooms varies based on the type of mushroom.
 Here’s a comparison of the percentage of the recommended daily value (DV) of protein you get from 100 grams (3.5 ounces) of various mushroom types.

 - Oyster mushrooms contain 7% of the DV